abhizeit/wardrobe/README.md

 # fixed-thread-889 - Wardrobe.com

 ## Objective:
-To create a e-commerce web model for shopping clothings, for user to search, choose clothings and admins to manage data.
+To create an e-commerce web model for shopping clothings, for user to search, choose clothings and admins to manage data.

 ## Description: